 What can I see and do at Grand Rapids Art Museum?

-The Grand Rapids Art Museum contains two floors of gallery space in which it displays selections from its permanent collection of 5,00+ works of art, including more than 3,000 works on paper.
+The Grand Rapids Art Museum contains two floors of gallery space in which it displays selections from its permanent collection of 7,000+ works of art, including paintings, sculptures, drawings and photographs.
 Embracing the city’s legacy as a leading center of design and manufacturing, GRAM has a growing collection in the area of design and modern craft.
 It also hosts some of the nation’s top traveling art exhibitions.
+The Museum also hosts regular gallery chats, artist talks, creative workshops and other events throughout the year.
+Docent-led or self-guided tours are available.

 Is GRAM good for kids?